spacetelescope/jwst/README.md

 Installing
 ----------
 Releases are made on the "stable" branch.
-To i nstall the latest release:
+To install the latest release:

     % git clone https://github.com/STScI-JWST/jwst.git